Flutter SDK

 To get started, you will need to set up a publisher account to get a

-publisherToken
+publisherToken and code.pubspec.yaml:

 2. Set up the Character object

-First, provide information about the assistant’s character:3.
-Set up the Regulatory object
+3. Set up the Regulatory object

 5. Display your first ad

-An ad slot is a place in your UI where an ad is rendered.
-In most cases, this will be under a chat message.
-During onboarding, you receive acode
+An ad slot is a designated area in your UI where an ad can be rendered.
+In most cases, it appears below a chat message.
+During onboarding, you’ll receive a uniquecode for each ad slot you plan to use.

-Example using the InlineAd
+Example using the InlineAd format:

-does not always display an ad - whether an ad is shown depends on the context of the ongoing conversation.
-If there is no ad to display,InlineAd
+💡 Note:InlineAddoes not always display an ad.
+Whether an ad is shown depends on the context of the ongoing conversation.
+If no ad is available,InlineAdautomatically returns aconst SizedBox.shrink(), so it won’t take up any extra space in your layout.

 API documentation

-AdsProvider
+AdsProvider properties

 Your unique publisher token.